History of Disney Channel: 1983–1990: As a premium channel

 The Disney Channel launched nationally as a premium channel on April 18, 1983, at 7:00 a.m.
 Eastern Time.
-The first program ever aired on the channel was also its first original series, Good Morning, Mickey!, which presented Disney animated shorts.
+The first program to air on the channel was also its first original series, Good Morning, Mickey!, which presented Disney animated shorts.
 At the time of its launch, The Disney Channel's programming aired for sixteen hours each day from 7:00 a.m. to 11:00 p.m.
 Eastern and Pacific Time (comparatively, its competitors HBO, Cinemax, Showtime, The Movie Channel and Spotlight all had been operating on 24-hour programming schedules for a few years at the time).
 By the fall of 1983, the channel was available to more than 532,000 subscribers in the United States; this total would increase to 611,000 subscribers in December of that year.

-For its subscribers, the channel provided a monthly (and later bi-monthly) program guide/magazine called The Disney Channel Magazine, which in addition to carrying listings for the channel's programming, had also carried feature stories on upcoming programs (the magazine also lent its name to a series of interstitials seen during promotional breaks on the channel that provided behind-the-scenes looks at programming).
-The Disney Channel Magazine ceased publication in early 1997 and was replaced by Behind the Ears (a print magazine which also shared its name with another series of behind-the-scenes interstitials that aired on the channel from 1997 to 2000) as the channel began primarily operating as a commercial-free basic channel.
+For its subscribers, the channel provided a monthly (and later bi-monthly) program guide/magazine called The Disney Channel Magazine, which in addition to carrying listings for the channel's programming, had also carried feature stories on then-upcoming programs (the magazine also lent its name to a series of interstitials seen during promotional breaks on the channel that provided behind-the-scenes looks at programming).
+The Disney Channel Magazine was discontinued in early 1997 and was replaced by Behind the Ears (a print magazine which also shared its name with another series of behind-the-scenes interstitials that aired on the channel from 1997 to 2000) as the channel began primarily operating as a commercial-free basic channel.

 As a premium channel, The Disney Channel often ran free previews of five days to one week in length four times annually, as well as two periodic weekend-only previews (with ads targeted to cable and satellite customers who were not subscribers to the channel); this resulted in The Disney Channel offering more preview events each calendar year during its tenure as a pay service than HBO, Cinemax and Showtime had run during that timeframe.
 On April 1, 1984, the channel extended its daily programming to nineteen hours (from 6:00 a.m. to 1:00 a.m.
 Eastern and Pacific Time), with the addition of three hours onto its late night schedule.
 On December 7, 1986, The Disney Channel began broadcasting 24 hours a day.

 By September 1983, The Disney Channel was available on cable providers in all 50 U.S. states.
-In October 1983, the channel debuted its first made-for-cable movie, Tiger Town, which earned the channel a CableACE Award.
+In October 1983, the channel premiered its first made-for-cable movie, Tiger Town, which won a CableACE Award.
 The first "classic" Disney animated film to be broadcast on the channel, Alice in Wonderland, premiered on the network in January 1984.
 That year, The Disney Channel entered into a partnership with Walt Disney Telecommunications and Non-Theatrical Company to produce foreign versions of the channel on videocassette, showing segments from the pay cable service, at a two-hour running time.
 By January 1985, the channel's programming reached 1.75 million subscribers, at which time the channel had reached profitability.